thegideonjohn/azure-sentinel-honeypot/README.md

 To: Your email address

-Subject: HONEYPOT ALERT: New Brute-Force Attack!
+Subject: HONEYPOT ALERT: `New Brute-Force Attack!`

 Body: A new attack was detected on the honeypot.
 Attacker IP: [Add 'IP Address' dynamic content here]

-Click Save.
+Click `Save`.

 [!!
 SCREENSHOT: The Logic App Designer, showing the "Microsoft Sentinel incident" trigger and the "Send an email" action. !!]

-Step 12: Create the Analytics (Alert) Rule
+Step 11: Create the Analytics (Alert) Rule
 This rule runs our query and triggers the playbook.

 Go to Microsoft Sentinel > Analytics.